fidian/acss-live/README.md

 -----------------

 Everything from [Atomic CSS Reference](https://acss.io/reference.html), including a parent selector, parent pseudoclass, descendant selector, atomic class, parameters, pseudoclass, pseudoelement, and at-rule.
 Any exceptions are called out farther below.
 Also, almost everything related to CSS from [Emmet](https://docs.emmet.io/cheat-sheet/) is included.

+There are potentially changes to some of the selectors and values.
+This was done intentionally for consistency throughout.

 Troubleshooting